ICEMAN for Meta-analyses

 Definitely similar — Example: An IPD meta-analysis of fixed-dose aspirin for primary prevention of cardiovascular events found a significant interaction with body weight.20 All six trials showed the same direction (more effective in lighter patients) with ratios of hazard ratios ranging between 0.5 and 0.9.

-Item explanation: For analysis of effect modification based on between-study comparisons, the credibility increases with the number of studies (analogous to number of observations in a regression analysis).
+For analysis of effect modification based on between-study comparisons, the credibility increases with the number of studies (analogous to number of observations in a regression analysis).
 A large number of studies also increases the power of the analysis and improves modelling of between-study dispersion in a random effects model.21, 22, 23, 24

-| Option | Subgroup analysis | Continuous meta-regression |
+| Response options | Subgroup analysis | Continuous meta-regression |

 |---|---|---|